Musk raises $10 billion ahead of Twitter showdown

-Elon Musk has sold nearly $US7 billion ($9.9 billion) worth of shares in Tesla as the billionaire gets his finances in order ahead of his court battle with Twitter.
+Elon Musk has sold nearly $US7 billion ($9.9 billion) worth of shares in Tesla he gets his finances in order ahead of his court battle with Twitter.

-Musk disclosed in a series of regulatory filings that he has unloaded about eight million shares in his electric-vehicle company in recent days.
+Mr Musk disclosed in a series of regulatory filings that he had unloaded about eight million shares in his electric-vehicle company in recent days.

-“In the (hopefully unlikely) event that Twitter forces this deal to close and some equity partners don’t come through, it is important to avoid an emergency sale of Tesla stock,” Musk tweeted late on Tuesday.
+“In the [hopefully unlikely] event that Twitter forces this deal to close and some equity partners don’t come through, it is important to avoid an emergency sale of Tesla stock,” he tweeted late on Tuesday (US time).

 Mr Musk is by far the largest individual shareholder in Tesla and Twitter.

-Shares of Tesla rose four per cent to close Wednesday at $US883.07.
-Shares of Twitter jumped 3.7 per cent to close at $US44.43, and are up 36 per cent since July 11, with most believing Musk faces long-shot odds of success in court.
+Shares of Tesla rose 4 per cent to close Wednesday at $US883.07.
+Shares in Twitter jumped 3.7 per cent to close at $US44.43, and are up 36 per cent since July 11, with most believing Mr Musk faces long-shot odds of success in court.

 Mr Musk countersued Twitter last week, accusing the company of fraud over his aborted $US44 billion acquisition.